unclereeemus/ytmp/README.md

 on first installing ytmp, there won't be any history to select from when you enter ytmp so either pass arguements from the cli with `ytmp [z] <search>` or to search what's on the fzf input field press ctrl-x or to background search press ctrl-s / ctrl-z (difference explained in `ytmp h`)

-## eww
-`chmod +x mus`

-`eww -c ./ open/close musicplayer` or `mv {eww.scss,eww.yuck,mus} ~/.config/eww; eww open/close musicplayer`

-the config is taken from (bottom left, music widget only) https://github.com/Gwynsav/messydots/blob/main/basicshowcase.png but this variation looks more like a tv with controls and volume sliders (system, mpv) and progress bar at the bottom of the thumbnail

-the thumbnail is sourced from /tmp/muscover.webp (don't forget to set 'download_thumbnails=y' in the conf)

 # scripts

 **ytmp** main script; none of the other scripts need to be set up to get it working.